The Definitive Guide

 الشكسوكة

-A vibrant, spicy dish featuring perfectly poached eggs nestled in a rich tomato sauce with colorful bell peppers and onions.
+A vibrant dish of perfectly poached eggs nestled in a rich tomato sauce with colorful bell peppers, onions and warming spices.
+Comfort in a pan.

 Batbout